Twins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in eight of their past 10 games and have won four of those contests.
+- The Twins have played as the favorite in eight of their past 10 games and have gone 3-5 in those contests.

-- In their last 10 games with a total, the Twins and their opponents are 4-5-1 when it comes to hitting the over.
+- The Twins and their opponents have combined to hit the over four times in their last 10 games with a total.

 Twins Betting Records & Stats

-- The Twins have won 49 of the 82 games they were listed as the moneyline favorite this season (59.8%).
+- The Twins have won 49 of the 83 games they were the moneyline favorite this season (59%).

-- The Twins have an implied moneyline win probability of 63.6% in this matchup.
+- The implied moneyline probablility for this matchup gives the Twins a 59.2% chance to win.

-- Minnesota has played in 123 games with an over/under set, and have combined with its opponents to go over the total 57 times (57-59-7).
+- Minnesota has had an over/under set by oddsmakers 124 times, and have combined with opponents to go over the total in 58 of those games (58-59-7).

 - The Twins have a 4-7-0 record ATS this season.